Step 1: Position the Safety Grab Bar

 Step 5: Finish Up

 Finish by fastening the bar to the mounting flanges that were just secured to the wall.
 Remember to follow all instructions provided by the manufacturer.
 Pull strongly on the bar to ensure it is secure and can properly withstand a person’s weight.
-When installing a grab bar in the shower, use a caulking gun to apply a bead of silicone caulk around each of the bar’s mounting bases to create a watertight seal.
+When installing a grab bar in the shower, use a caulk gun to apply a bead of silicone caulk around each of the bar’s mounting bases to create a watertight seal.

 Project Shopping List